microsoft/msbuild-lab323-declarative-agent/lab/exercise-1-build-agent.md

 ```

-Next, replace the operation in the template code from "searchIssues" to a "listRepairs" which is a repair operation to get list of repairs.
+Next, replace the operation in the template code from "searchIssues" to "listRepairs" which is a repair operation to get the list of repairs.
 Replace the entire block of code starting just after the SERVER_URL definition and ending *before* the final closing braces with the snippet below.
 Be sure to leave the closing braces intact.

 ```typespec